runtimejs/runtime/README.md

 Application, its dependencies and the core library are bundled up using <a href="http://browserify.org/">Browserify</a>, then packed into ramdisk image for kernel to use.

+runtime.js is a library operating system, because application uses it as its own dependency (library).
+Internal architecture is similar to [exokernels](https://en.wikipedia.org/wiki/Exokernel), where system exposes the hardware to application code and forces as few abstractions as possible.

 License
 ----